Search programs

 How We Rank Schools

 This list features some of the best online electrical engineering degree programs at top colleges across the country.
-Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for post-secondary institutions.
+Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for postsecondary education.
 Many of the schools on our list have been accredited by the Accreditation Board for Engineering and Technology, which assesses the objectives, quality, and overall effectiveness of engineering and tech-related programs.

-We evaluated each school’s program on tuition costs, admission, retention and graduation rates, faculty, and reputation as well as the student resources provided for online students.
+We evaluated each school’s program on admission, retention, and graduation rates as well as tuition costs, faculty, reputation, and the resources provided for online students.
 Then, we calculated the Intelligent Score on a scale of 0 to 100.
 Read more about our ranking methodology.

 Next, we compared this comprehensive list of online electrical engineering degree programs to a list of aggregated college rankings from reputable publications, including U.S. News & World Report, to simplify a student’s college search.
 We pored through these rankings so students don’t have to.